ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 Notice that this code appends the site title to the page title, which is a common practice when optimizing your site for search engines, as the page title shows up as the title in search results.
 With these changes in place, your page's data more accurately reflects the specific page.

 ### Using Local Data Files
 Sometimes you might want to drive sections of your site from other data sources.
-Let’s look at how to do that.
+Let's look at how to do that.

 See page 42.